Hill’s Prescription Diet Weight Reduction R/D Canine Dog Food is not rated due to its intentional therapeutic design.

 Judging by its ingredients alone, Hill’s Prescription Diet Weight Reduction R/D Canine looks like a below-average dry kibble.

 And a fat-to-protein ratio of about 25%.

 Which means this product contains…

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the corn gluten and soybean meals, this looks like the profile of a dry product containing a moderate amount of meat.
+When you consider the protein-boosting effect of the corn gluten and soybean meals and flaxseed, this looks like the profile of a dry product containing a moderate amount of meat.

-Hill’s Prescription Diet Weight Reduction R/D Canine is a grain-inclusive dry dog food using a moderate amount of named by-product meal as its dominant source of animal protein.
+Hill’s Prescription Diet R/D Canine is a grain-inclusive dry dog food using a moderate amount of named by-product meal as its main source of animal protein.

 - Hill’s Prescription Diet and Science Diet Dog Food Recall Expands to Include 44 Varieties (3/20/2019)